Autognorics/Autognorics/README.md

 -    zois = life-forms
 -    Gnorics = self-knowledge life-forms
 -    Autognorics = the science of creating living intuitve machines
+-    Abioforms = entities that are alive and living but without life
+-    Bioforms = entities that are alive, living, and with life.
 -    Homognorics = living machines in human forms
 -    Biognorics = living machines that look like animals, plants, insects, microbes, fungus, and cells.
 -    AI Paradox = a conscious AI can never become a human being due to by chance